Veto vs NeMo Guardrails

 Choose NeMo Guardrails when:

-- -You're building a customer-facing chatbot that needs to stay on topic
+- -You are building a customer-facing chatbot that needs to stay on topic

 - -Jailbreak prevention and prompt injection defense are top priorities